-Basis of consolidation
+Basis of Consolidation

-The interim condensed consolidated financial statements include the accounts of the Company and its wholly owned holding company subsidiary at December 31, 2024.
+The interim condensed consolidated financial statements include the accounts of the Company and its wholly owned holding company subsidiary at March 31, 2025.
 All intercompany transactions, balances, income and expenses are eliminated on consolidation.
 Interests in joint arrangements are classified as either joint operations or joint ventures, depending on the rights and obligations of the parties to the arrangement.
-The Company's joint arrangements are non-binding, not yet operational, and their classification remains under evaluation, subject to ongoing negotiations and pursuant to a definitive agreement between the parties.
-There is no assurance that these joint arrangements will be completed.
+The Company's joint arrangements are non-binding, not operational, and their classification remains under evaluation.
 The Company continues to evaluate the impact of joint arrangements on the consolidated financial statements.